neil-vqa/data-viz/README.md

 ## Economic Freedom of the World (SEA Edition!)

+Tried a 'Regional' version of the dataset.
 Created using plotly.

 ![econ-sea](econ-free.png)

 ## Japanese ONCE on fire!

+Countries are selected based on where most of the foreign kpop idols came from.
+Resorted to Macao and Hong Kong in place of China due to the Great Firewall.
+Philippines is included since I live there (Haha!).
 Created using plotly.

 ![kpop-rank](kpop.png)

 ## Are you a Millennial?

+Based on Pew Research Center, Millenials are born from 1981 to 1996.
 Created using plotly.

 ![millennials](millennial.png)

 ## 175 hours of Sunshine

+I live in the Philippines.
+That explains why it's first in the order.
+Hehe.
+And why I decided to plot relative to 175 hours.
 Created using plotly.

 ![sun175](sunshine175.png)